scikit-learn-contrib/scikit-learn-contrib/workflow.md

-scikit-learn-contrib is a collection of high-quality scikit-learn compatible projects.
+scikit-learn-contrib is a github organization for gathering high-quality scikit-learn compatible projects.
 Each project's team is responsible for maintaining the project.
 This includes fixing bugs, reviewing pull requests and making releases.

 # Why moving my project to scikit-learn-contrib?